vele616/monorepo/packages/jobboard/website/content/jobs/mobile-app-engineer-uk-remote-plentific-MBeZq.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/plentific"
 companyWebsite: "http://www.plentific.com/"
 summary: "Plentific wishes to hire a new Mobile App Engineer.
-If you have 3 years of experience with C# and, consider applying."
+If you have 3 years of experience with C# and .Net Framework, consider applying."
 summaryBackup: "Excited about #management, #reactjs, #xamarin?
 Check out this job post!"
 featured: 6
 ---